Temigo/nu-wiki/chain/train.md

 title: Training the full chain
 description: Some instructions and descriptions (hopefully helpful)
 published: true
-date: 2020-09-04T16:30:23.250Z
+date: 2020-12-09T02:07:53.816Z
 tags:
 ---

 ## Running a standard configuration

+> To run it, make sure you have the latest code version from `DeepLearnPhysics/lartpc_mlreco3d` on the branch `develop`.
+{.is-info}

+> TODO: update weights to no-ghost weights.
+{.is-warning}

 ### Configuration
-An typical configuration would be the following (no ghost points, UResNet + PPN + CNN clustering + GNN clustering for showers + GNN interaction clustering):
+This is meant to be an example of a typical configuration: no ghost points, with all the steps of the full chain currently available (UResNet + PPN + CNN/DBSCAN clustering + GNN clustering for showers, tracks, interactions + Kinematics and particle flow + cosmic discrimination).
+Let us break it down to explain a few things.

+First comes the I/O configuration block.
+> Technical Note: here we specify `particle_mpv_tree` to be used by `parse_cluster3d_clean_full` and `parse_cluster3d_kinematics_clean`, because the neutrino interaction id wasn't recorded in this sample yet.
+If you are using a newer sample, ask Laura about skipping this mitigation (not implemented yet).
+{.is-info}

 ```
 iotool:
-  batch_size: 32
+  batch_size: 4
   shuffle: False
   num_workers: 4
   collate_fn: CollateSparse
   sampler:
-    batch_size: 32
+    batch_size: 4
     name: RandomSequenceSampler
   dataset:
     name: LArCVDataset